lamprosg/LazyImage/README.md

 Version 4.0.0

 ### Features
-* Makes asynchronous call to fetch the image from a url string
+* Asynchronous image downloader on a background thread.
+Main thread is never blocked.
-* Provides temporary caching of the downloaded images to the NSTemporaryDirectory, uniquely named based on the url string, to prevent unnecessary requests
+* Temporary caching of the downloaded images with automatic OS clean up
+* Guarantees that the same image url will not be downloaded again but will be fetched from the cache
-* Disables imageView's user interaction until the image is loaded successfully in order to prevent possible gesture recognizer malfunctions
+* Disables imageView's user interaction until the image is loaded successfully in order to prevent possible developer gesture recognizer issues
 * Offers the possibility to set a local project image as a placeholder until the actual image is available
+* Offers the possibility to add a spinner at the center of the imageView until the image is fetched
 * If the imageView's size is 0, it sets dimensions to 40x40 prior to the request.
-This applies to the default UITableViewCells due to the fact when no initial image is present, the imageView is hidden.
+This applies to the default UITableViewCells due to the fact when no initial image is present the imageView is hidden.
 * Image can be zoomed to full screen
 * Image can be blurred

-* Bitcode enabled
+### Installation
+Currently only manual installation is available (1 file)

+Find the LazyImage.swift file and copy it to your Swift project.
+You're done.

 ### Usage
-Find the LazyImage.swift file and copy it to your Swift project.

 #### Show an image on an imageView